PaulHBartley/mkproj/README.md

 - initialize the directory as a git repository.
 - connect the local repository to a remote repository on GitHub.

 This is a good start.
+### Real Goal: Make a Python project folder useful.

 Taking this a step further, with `$ mkproj my-new-python-project` we can

 - activate `my-new-python-project` as the Python virtual environment for that shell session.